PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-05 20:06:44
+Last updated: 2024-04-05 20:07:17
-Random Quote: My name is ASAC Schrader, and you can go f*ck yourself. - Hank Schrader
+Random Quote: When the snows fall and the white winds blow, the lone wolf dies, but the pack survives.  -  Eddard Stark